Features of Data Recovery from NAS QNAP VS-6116 Pro+ in a Home Environment

 Yes, a failed RAID rebuild process can potentially lead to data loss on NAS QNAP VS-6116 Pro+ devices.
 During a RAID rebuild, the NAS device attempts to reconstruct the data on the failed drive using the remaining drives in the array.
 If the rebuild process encounters any errors or if there are multiple drive failures, it may not be able to successfully rebuild the data, leading to potential data loss.
 It is always recommended to have a proper backup strategy in place to mitigate the risk of data loss in such scenarios.

-Although NAS VS-6116 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-6116 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view